SoniaOL/Quest-and-Missions/README.md

 ## About author

-Hello!, my name is Sonia Ojeda and I'm a student from CITM currently studyng the second grade of design and videogame development.
+Hello!
+My name is Sonia Ojeda and I'm a student from CITM currently studyng the second grade of design and videogame development.